MatiasTervonen/auth-tutorial/README.md

 **Setup**

-- Create firebase project and enable Authetication
+- Create firebase project and enable authentication
 - Add Firebase client and admin connections to your Next.js app.
-- On Google cloud add reCAPTCHA to your project and configure keys in your env.local.
+- On Google cloud, add reCAPTCHA to your project and configure keys in your env.local.

 <pre>
 NEXT_PUBLIC_RECAPTCHA_SITE_KEY=your_site_key